Home > Lawsuits > Advance America Predatory Lending Class Action

 Advance America Legal Help

-If you have suffered damages in this predatory lending case, please fill in the form to the right to send your Advance America complaint to a lawyer who will evaluate your claim at no cost or obligation.
+If you have suffered damages in this predatory lending case, please click here to fill in our form to send your Advance America complaint to a lawyer who will evaluate your claim at no cost or obligation.

 THE INTEREST RATES ARE SO HIGH THAT IF YOU BORROW ON ONLY 5 OR 6 PAYDAYS YOU WILL SOON BE SPENDING YOUR WHOLE PAYCHECK JUST TO PAY THEM BACK.
 AT WHICH POINT YOU WILL HAVE NO MONEY LEFT OVER FOR FOOD, RENT, ETC. DO NOT BORROW FROM THEM.
 I WAS A BRANCH MANAGER FOR ONE OF THESE COMPANIES AND I SAW THIS HAPPEN.
 IT MADE ME SO DISGUSTED I QUIT WORKING FOR THEM.
 GO TO A CREDIT COUNSELOR, ASK A CHURCH FOR HELP, CALL YOUR CREDITORS AND MAKE EXTENDED PAYMENT ARRANGEMENTS (FOR EXAMPLE THE LIGHT COMPANY).
 DO ANYTHING BUT DO NOT START USING PAYDAY LOANS.